jesshill/onish-computing-workshop.github.io/index.md

 ## Speakers, Topics, and Schedule

-Currently, participants do not need to install or prepare anything ahead of the workshop.
-Though this may change, so please check back closer to the workshop date to find any updates. **Please bring a laptop to the workshop if possible.**
+Participants do not need to install or prepare anything ahead of the workshop. **Bring a laptop to the workshop if you have one, but they are not required.**

 ### Naly Torres - Host